SKindij/React-UI-Styling-Playbook/React-Bootstrap/README.md

 Breakpoints are customizable widths that determine how your responsive layout behaves across device or viewport sizes in Bootstrap.
   * _Mobile first, responsive design is the goal._
   * _Use media queries to architect your CSS by breakpoint._
+  * _Each breakpoint was chosen to comfortably hold containers whose widths are multiples of 12._

 |      Breakpoint   | infix | Dimensions |     Devices      |
 |-------------------|-------|------------|------------------|